 The LACMTA has extensive future needs for a new rail maintenance facility, as identified in the SRTP and recent capital planning efforts.
 This new regional facility would serve the Metro Gold Line and any future growth or phases that may occur.
 While the actual site for such a new facility has not been specifically determined, several candidate sites along the easterly extension of the existing Metro Gold Line are being considered.
-A recent analysis shows that a new facility would be needed to handle nearly 44 miles of additional light rail along the entire Gold Line alignment, which includes the Eastside, Phase I project and the SB1847 extension.
+A recent analysis shows that a new facility would be needed to handle nearly 44 miles of additional light rail along the entire Gold Line alignment, which includes the Eastside, Phase I project and the SB1847 Phase II extension.
 Ultimately, light repairs and heavy overhauling would be performed at this facility.
 The same analysis estimates that 60% of the facility usage would be for functions other than just the Metro Gold Line, which would allow the LACMTA to provide for future maintenance activities as the overall fleet ages and other capital replacement work is required in the future.

 The LACMTA, working with the Construction Authority, can now proceed with an initial effort to acquire property for the future facility and ensure that the future capital and operational needs identified in the SRTP are met.
-The SRTP provided \$10 million for preliminary engineering of the SB 1847 extension through FY 2009.
+The SRTP provided \$10 million for preliminary engineering of the SB 1847 Phase II extension through FY 2009.
 Further, the Action Plan in the SRTP directed seeking additional funding to construct the extension on a schedule to be determined based upon funding availability after 2009.
+The \$10 million would be advanced into the escrow account for the purchase of the property upon notice from the Construction Authority that the property is ready for acquisition.
+If the Board approves the recommendation(s), County Counsel would prepare an agreement between LACMTA and the Construction Authority setting forth the terms of this property acquisition.
+The agreement would specifically require that the property be for the use and purpose of a maintenance and operations facility.
+Further, the agreement would prohibit the sale of the property by the Construction Authority.
+The property would be transferred to LACMTA upon final transfer of the Phase II extension.
+Should the Phase II extension project not be constructed to the site of the maintenance facility within 10 years, however, the property would revert to LACMTA, unless the LACMTA Board of Directors approved an extension of time to complete this portion of Phase II.

-LACMTA Review of Planning, Design and Construction of SB 1847 Extension
+LACMTA Review of Planning, Design and Construction of SB 1847 Phase II Extension